-In DSP late mode, the MSB of DAC channel 1 left data is sampled by the WM8766 on the first BCLK rising edge following a LRCLK rising edge.
-DAC channel 1 right and DAC channels 2 and 3 data follow DAC channel 1 left data (Figure 15).
+In DSP late mode, the MSB of DAC channel 1 left data is sampled by the WM8768 on the first BCLK rising edge following a LRCLK rising edge.
+DAC channel 1 right and DAC channels 2/3/4 data follow DAC channel 1 left data (Figure 15).

-Figure 15 DSP Late Mode Timing Diagram - DAC Data Input
+Figure 15 DSP Late Mode Timing Diagram - DAC data input

-In both early and late DSP modes, DACL1 is always sent first, followed immediately by DACR1 and the data words for the other 6 channels.
+In both early and late DSP modes, DACL1 is always sent first, followed immediately by DACR1 and the data words for the other 8 channels.
 No BCLK edges are allowed between the data words.
-The word order is DAC1 left, DAC1 right, DAC2 left, DAC2 right, DAC3 left, DAC3 right.
+The word order is DAC1 left, DAC1 right, DAC2 left, DAC2 right, DAC3 right, DAC3 right, DAC4 left, DAC4 right .